Strategy & Growth

 Many founders fall into the same trap: adding products to grow faster.
 The result is the opposite.
 A bloated catalog creates confusion, increases support costs, and dilutes positioning.

 The analogy holds: marketing your offer is like tidying a home.
 If every drawer is full and nothing has a clear place, you spend more time managing than selling.
 Clarity is not a luxury.
-It's a revenue driver.
+It is a revenue driver.

 • Too many price points split buyer attention and stall decisions